 Product shots: Dan Bracaglia

-- Compatible with new MB-N11 battery grip with vertical controls
+- Connectors to allow battery grip with portrait orientation controls

 What’s new and how it compares

 |The addition of a second card slot will be welcomed by some photographers.|

 The Z6 II is a subtle refresh of the existing Z6, extending the capabilities a little, but offering a mostly similar, well-rounded stills and video feature set.
 In terms of hardware, the main difference is that the Mark II gains a second Expeed 6 processor, with most of the performance and feature improvements stemming from this additional processing power.

 Nikon says the autofocus performance has been incrementally improved over the original Z6, but the most notable feature change is the addition of face and eye detection (both human and animal) to the wide area AF mode.
 Previously these features were only available in ‘Auto’ area AF, meaning the camera decided where to focus.
 By adding them to wide area, you are able to narrow-down the region in which that camera hunts for faces, giving you a way of pre-selecting the face you wish to focus on.

 The variants of Wide Area AF with human and animal face/eye AF have been added to the list of AF modes accessible from the ‘i‘ quick menu, meaning you don’t have to separately engage those functions.